yugan01/Tiktok-Peppikah/README.md

 ## Knowledge and testing of Hertz servers to build API gateway
 We have documented our experience with executing Hertz a hertz server

-After running main.go, we have received a message from the Hertz Server "Peppikah Received"
+After running main.go, we have successfully received a message from the Hertz Server "Peppikah Received"